March 18 Massacre: Events

 A demonstration was organized in front of the Tiananmen Gate on March 18.
 Li Dazhao, the leader of the demonstrators, made an emotional address.
 He called for an end to all unequal treaties signed between China and the foreign powers, in addition to expelling foreign ambassadors who issued the ultimatum.
-The Nationalist army, which was based in Guangzhou at the time, was urged to confront possible imperialist incursions since the Beiyang Government was unwilling to.
+The Kuomintang's National Revolutionary Army, which was based in Guangzhou at the time, was urged to confront possible imperialist incursions since the Beiyang Government was unwilling to.

 A subsequent march by the protesters ended on a square in front of Beiyang Government headquarters.
 Duan Qirui, who was worried about the situation becoming destabilized, ordered armed military police to disperse the protesters.
 The confrontation led to violence, in which 47 protesters were killed and more than 200 injured.
 Those who died included Liu Hezhen (刘和珍), a student of the Female Normal University of Peking.
 Li Dazhao was also wounded during the massacre.